VirgilSecurity/virgil-purekit-go/README.md

 **Step 4.** Start migration.
 Since the SDK is able to work simultaneously with two versions of user's records (`newRECORD` and `oldRECORD`), this will not affect the backend or users.

-This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any troubleshooting because Passw0rd Service already knows about both user's records (`newRECORD` and `oldRECORD`).
+This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service already knows about both user's records (`newRECORD` and `oldRECORD`).

 So, run the `UpdateEnrollmentRecord()` function and save the new user's `record` into your database.